badrinarayanan17/Agentic-Analysis/README.md

 The following metrics were used to evaluate the performance of the LLM models

-  Sentiment Analysis Accuracy
+  Sentiment Analysis Accuracy, Precision, Recall, F1 Score, Perplexity, ROCAUC
-  Precision
-  Recall
-  F1 Score
-  Perplexity
-  ROCAUC

 ## Example Results (Llama3.1-70b-versatile):

   ![LLM Results](https://github.com/user-attachments/assets/dad1b7a5-6859-48f8-ad98-a830e3f902fa)

 ## Conclusion